 to be exactly where it should be.

-I sometimes think the CGI worlds served up by the likes of Pixar mean we subconsciously expect visions of perfection as standard these days
+One of the downsides of the CGI worlds served up by the likes of Pixar is that we subconsciously expect visions of perfection as standard these days.

 Next ....
 Some Homemade toys.

 I'll let the lady responsible tell her own story (Judi is based in the USA,hence the "Essex" & "Brit" comments)

 Quote:- I wish I would have known the Herbs when I was young but,alas,I only met them a few years back.